hb173/EHR-Library/README.md

 # For end users:

 ## Setup/installation instructions:
- * Pip install Datetime :
+ * pip install Datetime :
     This is needed for the function `num_older_than(age: int, data: [[]]) -> int:` it takes the data and returns the number of patients older than a given age (in       years).

 There's suite of tests in our EHR library using the pytest framework, for all functions, inorder to run the pytest please install the package:
- * Pip install pytest
+ * pip install pytest

  For SQL access:
- * Pip install sqllite3
+ * pip install sqllite3

   ## Testing instructions